linuskendall/gapi-documentation/source/index.html.md

 ## Creating API tokens

-Before you can use the API, you will need to enable it,  create a new API and save the correct API keys.
+Before you can use the API, you will need to enable it,  create a new API applications and generate API keys which you will then be using to authenticate with the API.
+You can access the API settings rom the [GigeNET client dashboard](http://linus.ccs-internal.thegcloud.com/index.php?act=api).

 ### Step 1.
 Create a new API application in the GigeNET client dashboard.

 ![Create an application](1_step_new_app.gif "Creating a new application")